brooklynminor/Eat-Da-Burger/README.md

   {{/each}}
 ```

 ## Installation

 From the terminal, running npm init and npm install produces a package.json, package-lock.json and a node_modules folder.
 The application is accessed through the terminal by running nodemon .\server.js.
+The web-application is also deployed to heroku.
+In the assets folder are JPG images that will inform the user on how to deploy.

 ## License
 [License](https://choosealicense.com/licenses/mit)